Home » Mechanical Engineering » Different Types of Cutting Tools & Their Uses [Names & PDF]

 A reamer is a device used to enlarge or finish pre-drilled holes, holes that have been bored, or holes that have been cored to produce a good finish and precise dimensions.
 A reamer is a multi-toothed cutter used to remove relatively little material.

 Reamer tools have cutting surfaces that are either straight, slightly twisted, or spirally fluted and are ground to a very precise diameter.
-Reamers can be divided into a number of categories based on their use, design, and shape.
+Reamers can be divided into some categories based on their use, design, and shape.
 These types of cutting tools are used on the drilling machine to carry out reaming operations.

 Broach